 At Plenty Valley Christian College, we view our students as “whole people”, body, mind and soul.
 Just as we feed and exercise our bodies to stay healthy, and learn with our minds, we also need to nourish our soul.
 Just as we have coaches for exercise, and teachers for learning, we sometimes need experts to help us work through life issues.

-The college has a psychologist (Celeste Putter) and chaplain (Andrew Austin) who are available to help students navigate tough times and work through life’s questions.
-Celeste and Andrew will work with students in the initial stages of their challenges and if needed, refer them on to external professionals to assist with ongoing care.
+The college has a psychologist and chaplain who are available to help students navigate tough times and work through life’s questions.
+Our wellbeing team will work with students in the initial stages of their challenges and if needed, refer them on to external professionals to assist with ongoing care.

 Plenty Valley Christian College is a community of people who are all learning at different stages of development.
 We understand that some students will need support to reach learning goals for their age group, while others will need extension to develop to their full extent.
 Our Learning Support Department provides assistance to students in both challenge and extension through evidence-based interventions.
 This may include in-class support, some withdrawal, and specific programs such as MiniLit, Macqlit, Quicksmart and Arrowsmith.
 Extension opportunities are provided according to the specific gifts and talents of students.